bionode/bionode-watermill/docs/Comparison.md

 WIP

-bionode-waterwheel is an API targeted towards developing data analysis pipelines.
+bionode-watermill is an API targeted towards developing data analysis pipelines.
 It separates itself from other tools by putting **parameters ahead of input/output files**.
 This enables modular rearrangement of pipelines, and quick experimentation and comparison of tools and their parameters.
-Let's examine how other tools put I/O ahead of parameters, then demonstrate how bionode-waterwheel does the opposite.
+Let's examine how other tools put I/O ahead of parameters, then demonstrate how bionode-watermill does the opposite.

 Consider a simple variant calling pipeline: